LeGend077/diseases-addon/README.md

    - Caused by prolong periods in Hot Biomes.
    - Can be avoided by wearing an Armor.
 4. Food Poisoning
-   - A chance to get poisoned by eating uncooked foods.
+   - A 50% chance to get poisoned by eating raw foods.
 5. Rabies
    - A 12% chance to get rabies from getting bit by Polar Bears and Wolves.
 6. Ender Sickness
-   - A chance to get sick from overusing ender pearls.
+   - A 50% chance to get sick from using more than 8 ender pearls.

 ### General Problems:
 1. Walking Barefoot<br>